pikulbrita/notes/README.md

 1. Prioritize tasks: Always start with the most important and time-sensitive tasks.
 By focusing on these tasks first, you can ensure that they are completed on time and with minimal distractions.
 2. Plan ahead: Don't wait until the last minute to start a project.
 Instead, break the project down into smaller tasks and allocate time for each one.
 Then, prioritize these smaller task and continue to refine the plan as you go.
 3. Stay organized: Use task management tools, such as Trello or Asana, to keep track of your tasks throughout the day.
 These tools can help to organize your thoughts and make it easier to switch between different projects.
 Additionally, organize code and project files in a clear and consistent manner to avoid confusion and wasted time.

+# 2024-01-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, based on profiling and data-driven insights, not speculative assumptions."

+This quote by computer scientist Donald Knuth emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code.
+It's more important to have a correct, working solution that's easy to understand and modify.
+Optimization should come later, after identifying actual bottlenecks through measurement and analysis.